 Plain English Breakdown

-This bill modifies Tennessee's laws regarding local government debt by expanding definitions and clarifying procedures for issuing certain financial notes.
+This bill modifies Tennessee's laws regarding local government debt issuance and emergency financial assistance to include utility authorities and clarify conditions for issuing certain types of notes.

 What This Bill Does